General Terms and Conditions of Purchase of TSCNET Services GmbH

 13.1 The Contractor is liable within the framework of the statutory provisions for breaches of obligations and for material, personal and pecuniary damage caused to TSCNET while performing the assignment.

-13.2 The Contractor must indemnify TSCNET against claims for damages that third parties assert against TSCNET for damage inflicted on them from or in connection with the performance of the contract by the Contractor or otherwise by the Contractor.
+13.2 The Contractor must indemnify TSCNET against claims for damages that third parties assert against TSCNET for damage culpaply inflicted on them in connection with the performance of the contract by the Contractor or otherwise by the Contractor.

 13.3 To cover the liability risks in accordance with this contract, the Contractor must take out and maintain third-party liability insurance with minimum cover for personal injury and property damage of EUR 5 million in each case per damage event, and on request furnish TSCNET with proof of this.
-The insurance must cover processing damage.
 The Contractor hereby assigns the claims resulting from the third-party liability insurance including all ancillary rights to TSCNET, which accepts the assignment.
 If assignment is not permitted in accordance with the insurance policy, the Contractor shall hereby instruct the insurance company to make any payments to TSCNET only.

 13.4 It is incumbent upon the Contractor to protect its property at the delivery/performance location up to the passage of risk by way of insurance policies against theft, fire and other damage.
 The same applies any transportation.